timbold/loom/README.md

   relative to the landmarks file.

 Landmarks that would overlap with existing labels, map features, or previously placed landmarks are skipped.
+Use `--force-landmarks` to render them anyway.
 To render the sample landmarks alongside a map, run

 ```
 cat examples/stuttgart.json | loom | transitmap --landmarks examples/landmarks.txt > stuttgart-landmarks.svg